-3 In 2002 the ACCC published its cooperation policy for enforcement matters (cooperation policy).
-The cooperation policy is expressed in general terms and applies to all potential contraventions of the Trade Practices Act 1974.
+11 In 2002 the ACCC published its cooperation policy for enforcement matters (cooperation policy).
+The cooperation policy (which replaced an earlier 1998 version) is expressed in general terms and applies to all potential contraventions of the Trade Practices Act 1974.
 The cooperation policy essentially acknowledged what had been happening in practice, where leniency was given to those parties that disclosed illegal conduct or assisted the ACCC in its investigation and any subsequent litigation.
-The nature and extent of leniency under the cooperation policy provides more discretion than the leniency policy.
+The nature and extent of leniency under the cooperation policy was assessed on a case-by-case basis having regard to the factors it set out.

+The cooperation policy provides more discretion than the leniency policy.
 It allows the ACCC to give parties the full range of benefits for cooperation, from immunity from prosecution and or penalty, to penalty discounts.
 These benefits are available to persons who do not qualify for leniency.
 The benefit of the Leniency Policy is that it increases certainty for corporations and individuals in the way they will be treated by the ACCC if they are the first to self-report involvement in cartel conduct.
 In contrast, the cooperation policy affords additional discretion to the ACCC and therefore less certainty to industry.